intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 host compiler.

-Both approaches have their pros and cons and they are expected to be implemented and exists in the implementation at the same time, but only one of them will be used at a time depending on whether 3rd-party host compiler is used or not.
+Both approaches have their pros and cons and they are expected to be implemented and exist in the implementation at the same time, but only one of them will be used at a time depending on whether 3rd-party host compiler is used or not.

 Integration footer can be used with 3rd-party host compilers, but it requires